IronOxidizer/png-benchmarks/README.md

 # png-benchmarks
-A suite of benchmarks for PNG encoders
+A suite of benchmarks for PNG encoders and encoders